volume-em/empanada-napari-docs/docs/faq/index.rst

     It is possible to run empanada on HPC resources, but you will need local IT and compute help for this, see https://github.com/volume-em/empanada-napari
     Some libraries are just not very efficient; for example,  remove boundaries will take a long time in 2D and 3D.
     This is not an empanada issue, but in the future we will try to get more efficient solutions.
-    Until then, aren’t there emails to check and coffee to drink…? :)

 .. dropdown:: Why can’t I undo?
 Or change panel width (and other UI annoyances)?